 By Dr. Sasha High and Madeleine Ortiz

-Stores, restaurants and other businesses are slowly beginning to reopen, but our lives are still going to look a lot differently than they did at the beginning of 2019.
-Vacation plans have been cancelled, schools and summer camps are closed and many of us are still going to be spending most of our time at home.
+Stores, restaurants and other businesses are slowly beginning to reopen, but our lives are still going to be different than they were at the beginning of 2019.
 It is a strange and stressful time that, according to Dr. Sasha High, medical director at the High Metabolic Clinic in Ontario, isn’t ideal for anyone.
 But she also says that this doesn’t mean we have to abandon our health goals.
 She offers eight of her favorite tips for staying healthy while staying at home… and afterwards too!

 1. Give your day structure